chivandikwa/gatsby-casper/src/content/c-sharp-standards.md

 ⛔ **DO NOT** use `async void`. void returning async methods have a specific purpose: to make asynchronous event handlers possible.
 Async void methods have different error-handling semantics.
 When an exception is thrown out of an async Task or async `Task<T>` method, that exception is captured and placed on the Task object.
 With async void methods, there is no Task object, so any exceptions thrown out of an async void method will be raised directly on the `SynchronizationContext` that was active when the async void method started.

 ✅ **DO** make use of dictionaries and lookups in scenarios that call for them.
-In cases where data is loaded into a collection (list/array) then enumerated for single/first or a group by some key like an id, that would best be a Dictionary for `one key → one value` or Lookup `one key → multiple values` and would give better performance at scale.
+In cases where data is loaded into a collection (list/array) and then enumerated for single/first or a group by some key like an id, that would best be a Dictionary for `one key → one value` or Lookup `one key → multiple values` and would give better performance at scale.

 ```csharp
 // Before